seanorama/gloo/docs/content/guides/observability/tracing.md

 {{< tabs >}}
 {{< tab name="Install Gloo Edge with Zipkin tracing">}}

-Use the Gloo Edge Helm chart template to configure the Ziplkin tracing platform.
-Gloo Edge automatically determines the updates that must be made to apply the Zipin configuration in your Envoy proxies.
+Use the Gloo Edge installation Helm chart template to configure the Zipkin tracing platform.
+Gloo Edge automatically determines the updates that must be made to apply the Zipkin configuration in your Envoy proxies.

 1. Create a `values.yaml` file and add your Zipkin configuration.
 In the following example, the Zipkin cluster is called `zipkin`.